Keith Downing: England youth

 Downing was appointed head coach of the England U20 team in July 2015, initially on an interim basis.
 His appointed was made permanent in February 2016.
 He changed roles to become head coach of the England U19 team in August 2016.
 He led the under-19s to victory in the 2017 UEFA European Under-19 Championship with a 2–1 victory over Portugal.
 He was a part of Gareth Southgate's scouting team at the 2018 FIFA World Cup in Russia.
 Downing left his post in August 2020 to join Championship club Bristol City as an assistant head coach to Dean Holden.

 EFL coach

 Downing left Bristol City in October 2021.
-He was appointed as first team head coach at Plymouth Argyle in December 2021, working under manager Steven Schumacher, who clarified that "Keith has come in as my No 2, if you like".
+He was appointed as first-team head coach at Plymouth Argyle in December 2021, working under manager Steven Schumacher, who clarified that "Keith has come in as my No 2, if you like".
 Downing left the club at the end of the 2021–22 season, much to director of football Neil Dewsnip's disappointment.
 In July 2022, Downing returned to Birmingham City as one of two assistants to newly appointed head coach John Eustace.
+He left the club on 10 October 2023 after Eustace's dismissal.

+In February 2024, he reunited with Eustace again when appointed as an assistant coach alongside Matt Gardiner at Blackburn Rovers.
+Eustace changed jobs to manage Derby County 12 months later and Downing followed him to Pride Park Stadium to become a first-team coach.

 Personal life

-Downing married in 1993, and has two sons from that marriage.
+Downing married in 1993 and has two sons from that marriage.
 He is a cousin of Judas Priest guitarist K. K. Downing.
+His nephew, Paul Downing, also played professional football.
 He has an interest in criminology and history, specifically the history of World War II.